How to Format a Column for Email Addresses in Excel: 2 Easy Ways

 Format Column in Excel for Email Addresses with ‘Data Validation’ Feature

-• After pressing Enter, a message will appear saying that the value doesn’t match the data validation restrictions.
+• After pressing Enter, a message will appear saying the value doesn’t match the data validation restrictions.

 Format Column in Excel for Email Addresses with ‘Data Validation’ Feature